 What Is the Best Commercial HVAC Brand?

-Here are some of the most popular HVAC bands, each of which offers a different set of trade-offs which may be better suited to your needs.
+Here are some of the most popular HVAC brands, each of which offers a different set of trade-offs that may be better suited to your needs.

 Lennox is an industry leader in energy efficiency, with packaged rooftop units boasting a SEER rating of 23.5 and Solar Ready systems offering an effective efficiency of 34 SEER.
 This can be especially important if you have lots of space you need to cool in a hot climate, where energy prices can soar in the summer.
 Lennox units come at a premium compared to other brands, and their parts can take longer to acquire in the event of a breakdown.
 However, they are highly dependable and noted for their reliability, which can help offset these factors.

 Trane units are renowned for their reliability and their excellent warranties, making them a popular HVAC choice among businesses.
 Their 10-year parts/labor warranty gives owners a level of protection that’s hard to find anywhere else, and their durable construction and advanced technologies hold up under heavy use.
 However, Trane units are more expensive than their competitors partially for this reason, and also generally carry higher installation costs due to their complexity.
 This added cost could be worth it if you need a high-performance unit for your building.

 Carrier is one of the most popular and prestigious commercial HVAC brands, thanks in large part to the high quality of its products.
 Carrier builds its parts to exacting standards, which helps to improve the reliability and overall longevity of its HVAC units while minimizing the need for replacements.
 Carrier also sells them in a wide range of sizes, meaning many businesses or buildings can get options ideally suited to their needs.
 Buyers can also enjoy exceptional customer service, making it easier to navigate the myriad options available and to get the maintenance help when needed.